 Deep Cove Daze is a fairly small and simple community festival.
 It’s at a stunning location though with a small beach, hiking trails close by, a rental place for kayaks and paddle boards, and a marina.

 The festival is a fairly quiet and low-key event, especially at the beginning.
 It’s good for young families though with the beach close by and the bouncy castles (and beer garden).

-Deep Cove Daze is a free event, but with admission by donation.
+In years when it does take place, Deep Cove Daze is a free event, but with admission by donation.
 Donations aren’t strictly enforced, although generosity is greatly appreciated.

 Suggested donations range from $5 to $20 with proceeds going to offset the cost of the festival and supporting local artists and musicians.

 When and Where